simsam8/idd-solafune/report/report.md

 substantially improves model performance, as seen in Table \ref{min_area_f1}.
 Notably, this more than doubled TransUNet's F1 score.

+## Effect of channels

+Models trained on all channels perform marginally better than their RGB-only counterparts.
+When looking at Figure \ref{full} and Figure \ref{rgb}, both produce similar segmentations, but the RGB-only models generate noticeably more false positives (especially in the final row).

 \begin{table}[!ht]
 \resizebox{6cm}{!}{
     \centering